 Provides the student with an introduction to the nursing profession.
-Content will include nursing theories, legal issues, and the healthcare environment.
-Emphasis will be placed on the American Psychological Association (APA) format of writing.
+Nursing theories, legal issues, and the healthcare environment will be explored as they related to the nursing profession.
+Core competencies, social standards, professional values, core knowledge, care management, and nursing roles central to baccalaureate nursing education are examined.
+Emphasis will be placed on the American Psychological Association (APA)

+format of writing to enhance written communication skills.
 Prerequisite: Admission to the Division of Nursing.
 Co-requisites: NUR 300, 301, 302, 303.
-Fall.
+Fall

-NUR 310 - Mental Health
+NUR 310 - Mental Health Nursing